-An on-site residency is required for nurse practitioner students only, who are enrolled in NSG 500, Advanced Health Assessment, in order to demonstrate advanced physical assessment skills.
+An on-site residency is required for nurse practitioner students enrolled in [[NSG-500]], Advanced Health Assessment, in order to demonstrate advanced physical assessment skills.
 In addition, nurse practitioner students in the following clinical courses may be required to complete an on-site residency, based upon the location of the clinical practice site.
 During residency, direct supervision and evaluation of the student will be completed by nurse practitioner clinical faculty at his/her designated clinical practice sites.
 Each course syllabus dictates the terms of the specific course residency.

-- NSG 506 Advanced Practice in Adult-Gerontology Clinical I - NSG 515 Advanced Practice in Adult-Gerontology Clinical II - NSG 535 Advanced Practice in Psychiatric Mental Health Nursing I - NSG 536 Advanced Practice in Psychiatric Mental Health Nursing II
+- [[NSG-506]] Advanced Practice in Adult-Gerontology Clinical I - [[NSG-515]] Advanced Practice in Adult-Gerontology Clinical II - [[NSG-535]] Advanced Practice in Psychiatric Mental Health Nursing I - [[NSG-536]] Advanced Practice in Psychiatric Mental Health Nursing II - [[NSG-546]] Family Nurse Practitioner Clinical I - [[NSG-547]] Family Nurse Practitioner Clinical II